AlexDocking/Eco-Mods/Replacement Interactions/README.md

 There are also some limited use cases for changing what data is sent to back to the client which otherwise could not be done without modifying the server's source code.

+## How do RPCs work?

+Sometimes the client game wants to call code on the server, and for that it uses RPCs (Remote Procedure Calls).
+Methods which the client may call are marked with the `[RPC]` attribute.

+Each RPC method needs to be set up on both the server and client, with the method being identified by a unique ID.
+The client is only aware of the method's interface, while the server has the actual implementation.
+When the client wants to invoke the RPC, it sends the ID to the server along with any parameters the method will use.
+The server maps that ID to the corresponding method and executes it.
+The server then sends any output back to the client.

+The interaction system is built around RPCs.
+Every method with an `InteractionAttribute` is an RPC because `InteractionAttribute` derives from `RPCAttribute`.
+The `[Interaction(...)]` attribute stores information about the conditions that must be met before the player is allowed to attempt the action.
+These conditions are sent to the client when the player logs on to the server.
+When the client decides those conditions are met, such as the player being within range of the target and when the correct key is pressed, it invokes the RPC to tell the server the player is attempting the action.

+Not all RPCs are interactions, and some of them can be redirected to execute different methods.
+This project lets you change the mapping between the received RPCs (whether an interaction or not) and the methods they correspond to.

 ## Usage:

 ### Replace an interaction method